Vuzeta/Interactiveagency_psd_to_html/README.md

  *Free psd template created by symu.co.

- I use HTML5, CSS3 and preprocessor Sass.
+ In the project I used HTML5, CSS3 and preprocessor Sass and JavaScript
- In my next stap, I add JS to this website.

  LIVE: https://vuzeta.github.io/Interactiveagency_psd_to_html/